syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize footer appearance

-Backcolor and Forecolor of each part in calendar footer can customized.
+BackColor and ForeColor of each part in calendar footer can customized.
 Footer of the calendar control can be customized by the following style properties.

 * BackColor
 * ForeColor